lupyuen/lupyuen.github.io/src/debug.md

     mem 0x23000000 0x23400000 ro
     ```

-1.  aaa
+    Refer to [BL602 Reference Manual](https://github.com/pine64/bl602-docs/blob/main/mirrored/Bouffalo%20Lab%20BL602_Reference_Manual_en_1.1.pdf), Section 1.3 "Function Description", Pages 17 to 19.

+1. We load the Rust Firmware into BL602's Instruction Cache Memory...

     ```text
     load
     ```

-1.  aaa
+1. We create a Breakpoint at the function `_start`.
+This function is the first thing that runs when we start the firmware...

     ```text
     break _start
     ```

-1.  aaa
+1. Finally we step into the first RISC-V instruction in our firmware...
+And pause the execution

     ```text
-    # start the process but immediately halt the processor
+    # Start the process but immediately halt the processor
     stepi
     ```